 The last major issue with topical flea and tick products is a possible allergic/sensitivity reaction to the topical product itself.
 We have seen many pets with reactions to topical products resulting in pain, hair loss and localized infections.
 Some pets (<1%) may have a sensation of the product “spreading” over their body which feels likes “pins and needles”.

 The last and newest type of medication for flea and tick control are the oral medications.
-These products have been around for about 10 years and have proven very effective at controlling fleas and ticks.
+These products have been around for about 12 years and have proven very effective at controlling fleas and ticks.
 One benefit is that these are oral medications, there are no residues to affect you or your family, there is also no run off to affect the environment.
 This class of medications is by prescription only, therefore it is regulated by the FDA and there have been studies about the safety of these products.
 Studies have shown effectiveness of over 94% at day 28.
 So these products seem great right?
-Well not so fast, there are a few concerns about this class of product- one concern is seizures or tremors.
+Well not so fast, there are a few concerns about this entire class of product (this means any ingestible flea and tick product) – one concern is seizures or tremors.
 In fact, the FDA sent out an advisory notice to veterinarians regarding this class of medications.
 The report reminds us that isoxazoline products have been associated with neurological adverse reactions, including muscle tremors, ataxia (weakness), and seizures in some dogs.
 These reactions can occur in animals without a prior history of neurological problems.

 Another concern is taste.
 Some of these products are not very tasty, certainly a minor problem, but one to be aware of.